nbeaver/why-linux-is-better/README.rst

 http://xahlee.info/UnixResource_dir/_/fileCaseSens.html

-However, there is no shortage of opinions that this was a bad choice.
+However, there is no shortage of opinions that case-sensitive filenames -- and even case-sensitivity in general -- was a bad decision.

            Anecdotally, case sensitivity in programs is known to be error-prone for both beginners and experienced users.
 Bob Frankston, a Multics alumnus